voxpupuli/puppet-autofs/README.md

 Data type: String

 Ensures the state of the `mapfile`.
-Setting to `absent` **WILL REMOVE THE MAPFILE**, if you just to remove an entry in the `mapfile`, remove the `mapcontents` string or array element you want to remove.
+Setting to `absent` **WILL REMOVE THE MAPFILE**.
+If you just to remove an entry in the `mapfile`, remove the `mapcontents` string or array element you want to remove.

+Default: 'present'

 #### `mapfile`

 Data type: Stdlib::Absolutepath

-mapfile file to add entry to. e.g '/etc/auto.data'.
+The autofs map file managed to which this resource provides contents. e.g '/etc/auto.data'.

-#### `mapcontent`
+#### `mapcontents`

-Data type: String
+Data type: String or Array

+Each string corresponds to one line of the map file.

+For non-executable map files, such a line should describe one filesystem mapping, in automount format.
+There are three whitespace-delimited fields: an identifying "key", which automount combines with the base path for this map to form the mount path; the mount options as a comma-delimited string; and the remote or local filesystem to be mounted.

-This Mapping describes a folder that will be mounted, the mount options, and the path to the remote or local share to be mounted.
-Used in mapfile generation. e.g. 'data -rw nfs.example.org:/data/big
+Used in mapfile generation.
+Example: 'data -rw nfs.example.org:/data/big'

+Default: []

 Limitations